votesUP Manual

 19. Legal information and privacy policy

-Every event may have its own legal information and privacy policy.
-As soon as a concrete event is opened, these declarations will be visible on the Legal and Privacy Pages of votesUP.
+Each event may have its own legal information and privacy policy.
+These policies will be visible to logged-in users on the Legal and Privacy pages of votesUP.

-Members of the organiser group can edit the declarations directly at the respective pages.
-If links are inserted, they are automatically recognised.
-If you want to emphasize parts of text, you can make these parts appear in italics, underlined or bolder characters.
+Members of the organising team can edit the policies directly on the respective pages.
+If links are inserted, they will be detected and automatically converted into clickable hyperlinks.
+If you want to emphasise parts of the text, you can make them italic, underlined or bold.

 20. Data Processing Contract